nlebedenco/windmill/documents/git/git.md

 Create a Pageant Shortcut

-1. Despite TortoiseGit having a feature to load your key automatically upon first execution we are going to setup a shotcut to manually execute Pageant on Windows startup so we can seamlessly use TortoiseGit AND the git client on the command prompt without having to worry about key loading.
+1. Despite TortoiseGit having a feature to load your key automatically upon first execution we are going to set up a shotcut to manually execute Pageant on Windows startup, so we can seamlessly use TortoiseGit AND the git client on the command prompt without having to worry about key loading.

 2. Right-click on the desktop.
 Select New -> Shortcut